jacobrozell/TrackBoth/README.md

-# QuickLog - Boolean Habit Tracker
+# TrackBoth - Boolean Habit Tracker

 A SwiftUI/SwiftData prototype for tracking positive habits and avoiding vices with visualizations and goal tracking.